 Cabezon has a lovely wine list, which prominently features a wide selection of Pacific Northwest and California wines, among others.

 The cocktails are a mix of well done classics and intriguing new-to-me concoctions.

 The Strega Sour ($11) is a pretty drink with Desert Juniper Gin, Strega, egg white, lemon, and lime.

-The Roosevelt ($10) was my favorite cocktail, especially for a chilly fall/winter night.
+The Roosevelt ($10) was my favorite cocktail at Cabezon Portland, especially for a chilly fall/winter night.
 With Bulleit Rye Bourbon and Townshend Sweet Tea Liqueur, this drink is garnished with a grilled frozen lemon, which helps bring out the liqueur flavors and add brightness to each sip.

 Working closely with a variety of Pacific Northwest farmers and fishing companies, Cabezon is able to count on daily deliveries of fresh seafood that are transformed into beautiful, delicious dishes.

 Oysters – Torkes or Netarts and Eld Inlet ($3 each) – are incredibly fresh and served on the half shell with champagne mignonette.